GwendolyneFreddy/Infinity-Animations/README.md

 Infinity Animations supports a wide variety of animation types from Baldur's Gate I, Baldur's Gate II, Icewind Dale I, Icewind Dale II, Planescape: Torment and Neverwinter Nights.
 As an added bonus, the mod restores Baldur's Gate I character animations in their entirety, and paperdolls have been unlocked for some animations that did not support them previously.

-An important feature for players who use several large mods (known as 'megamods') is a resolution of animation conflicts, and a restoration of standard animations that megamods have overwritten.
+An important feature for players who use several large mods (known as 'mega-mods') is a resolution of animation conflicts, and a restoration of standard animations that mega-mods have overwritten.

 Finally, this mod contains optional components that implement many new animations into the game.
 Ongoing work will address sound sets for new animations.
 While the number of supported animations may not be 'infinite' as the name suggests, it should be large enough to accommodate everyone's present (and in all likelihood future) needs.

 **Key features:**
+- As of version 6.0.0, is also compatible with EE games (except PsT:EE)
 - Restores Baldur's Gate I character animations
 - Improves paperdoll support for existing animations
 - Adds custom game animations for characters and creatures (including dragons)
 - Allows use of many different animation *types* (some never before seen in the games)
 - Resolves the problems of animation stacking, and of animations slot, naming and creature soundsets conflicts
 - Harmonizes animations names in all games to avoid conflicts with EE games.
 For more details, please read <a href="https://spellholdstudios.github.io/readmes/infinityanimations/documentation/ia_animations_ref_chart.html">Infinity Animations Reference Chart</a>
-- As of version 6.0.0, automatically install creature sound clips accordingly to the game language localization
+- As of version 6.0.0, automatically installs creature sound clips accordingly to the game language localization
 - Offers GUI support for adding new animations
 - Lets you watch as the percentage of free animation entries refuses to go down &#128578;
 <div align="right"><a href="#top">Back to top</a></div>